Defense questions police work in trial of woman found in Vail dumpster

 Probable cause

-In the morning session, Jesse Rector, the detective who did the initial interview with Hayda’s ex-husband on March 27, 2018, was grilled by Reiff on why the police never did a forensic examination of the man’s phone.
+In the morning session, Reiff grilled Jesse Rector, the detective who did the initial interview with Hayda’s ex-husband on March 27, 2018, on why the police never did a forensic examination of the man’s phone.

 Rector testified that Hayda’s ex-husband allowed police to search his car, his phone and his home, and also allowed officers to take his clothing and to snap pictures with his shirt off to try to determine if there were any defensive wounds.
 Rector testified that he did a cursory search of the cell phone on the morning of March 27, 2018 — looking at call logs.
 But he said police opted not to pursue a search warrant allowing them to do a full forensic examination of the phone after not finding anything to corroborate Hayda’s story in their investigation.

-Assistant District Attorney Heidi McCollum, in follow-up questioning, asked Rector why Vail police didn’t do a data extraction.
+Assistant district attorney Heidi McCollum, in follow-up questioning, asked Rector why Vail police didn’t do a data extraction.

 Rector explained that, for a search warrant, “we would have to have evidence that is more likely than not that (he) committed this crime.
 Google can’t do that without a warrant.
 Verizon, too, would require a search warrant to access that data.”

-Reiff found it curious that investigators didn’t push for the warrant, didn’t attempt to ask Google or Verizon to do a forensics examination if the ex-husband volunteered to let them search the phone, and never followed up with a polygraph test.
-She also questioned why photos taken of the ex-husband’s house by Rector were never submitted as evidence.
+Reiff found it curious that investigators didn’t push for the warrant, didn’t attempt to ask Google or Verizon to do a forensic examination if the ex-husband volunteered to let them search the phone, and never followed up with a polygraph test.
+She also questioned why photos Rector took of the ex-husband’s house were never submitted as evidence.

 In her questioning of Hayda’s ex-husband, she also tried to make the argument that Hayda was held to a double standard.